OhCrepe/CardGame/README.md

 ## Running the Server Locally

-By default, Lords will attempt to connect to a server hosted on my home pc.
-In the future this will be a permanently on PC, however, for now, this is the case.
+By default, Lords will attempt to connect to a server hosted on my home computer.
+In the future this will be a different machine constantly running the server.
 To host a server locally on your machine follow these steps:

 1) Download the Server_Executable folder in the Git repository.
 2) In this folder, open Config.settings